 What is Spinal Fusion?

 Spinal fusion is a surgery used to fix small bone issues in the spine.
-The fundamental concept is to fuse two or more vertebraes into a single strong bone.
+The fundamental concept is to fuse two or more vertebrae into a single strong bone.
 It is mainly a welding method.
 This is performed in order to remove pain or restoring spinal stability.
 They don’t move as they used to, once they’re fused.
-This prevents the adjacent nerves, ligaments and muscles from causing pain.
+This prevents the adjacent nerves, ligaments, and muscles from causing pain.
 The reason a surgeon might consider binding the vertebras such as treating the broken vertebrae, correcting deformity, removing pain from a painful movement, treating instability, and treating certain cervical disc herniation’s is a number of prospective factors.

 - Back pain

 While giving general anesthesia to the patient, surgeons perform a spinal fusion.

 A range of methods has been created by surgeons to perform spinal fusion surgery:

 - Anterior Lumbar Interbody Fusion – It is known as an anterior approach and involves a cut in the lower abdomen to a lumbar fusion or to a cervical fusion on the neck.
 The doctor might approach the spinal from the front.